Iceland in the Eurovision Song Contest 2017

-Iceland participated in the Eurovision Song Contest 2017 with the song "Paper" written by Svala Björgvinsdóttir, Einar Egilsson, Lester Mendez and Lily Elise.
+Iceland was represented at the Eurovision Song Contest 2017 with the song "Paper" written by Svala Björgvinsdóttir, Einar Egilsson, Lester Mendez and Lily Elise.
 The song was performed by Svala.
 The Icelandic entry for the 2017 contest in Kyiv, Ukraine was selected through the national final Söngvakeppnin 2017, organised by the Icelandic broadcaster Ríkisútvarpið (RÚV).
 The selection consisted of two semi-finals and a final, held on 25 February, 4 March and 11 March 2017 respectively.
 Six songs competed in each semi-final with the top three as selected by a public televote alongside a jury wildcard advancing to the final.
 In the final, the winner was selected over two rounds of voting: the first involved a 50/50 combination of jury voting and public televoting, which reduced the seven competing entries to two superfinalists and the second round selected the winner exclusively through public televoting.
 "Paper" performed by Svala emerged as the winner after gaining 62.51% of the public vote.

 Iceland was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 9 May 2017.
 Performing during the show in position 13, "Paper" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Iceland placed fifteenth out of the 18 participating countries in the semi-final with 60 points.